Philadelphia Residents Should Wear Masks Again In Public Indoor Spaces To Help Stop Spread Of COVID Delta Variant, Health Officials Say

 PHILADELPHIA (CBS) — A mask recommendation has been issued in Philadelphia as COVID-19 Delta variant cases continue to rise.
 City health officials are strongly recommending that everyone, including fully vaccinated people, wear masks in all public indoor places to help stop the spread of the Delta variant.

-They also recommend residents choose outdoor rather than indoor spaces, avoid crowded indoor spaces, wear masks while indoors around people you don’t know are vaccinated.READ MORE: EXPLAINER: As Wildfire Smoke Spreads, Who's At Risk?
+They also recommend residents choose outdoor rather than indoor spaces, avoid crowded indoor spaces, and wear masks while indoors around people you don’t know are vaccinated.READ MORE: 4 People Injured In Crash Involving SEPTA Bus In North Philadelphia

 “We are seeing a small but disturbing increase in hospitalizations due to COVID-19 among children in Philadelphia, along with more than a doubling of cases in the city,” Acting Health Commissioner Dr. Cheryl Bettigole said.
 “It’s time for all of us to do what we need to do to protect our city’s kids.
 That means getting fully vaccinated if you haven’t yet, and it means all of us going back to wearing masks in public.
 Kids under 12 cannot yet be vaccinated.
 They need you to step up.
 If you still have questions you need answered, call your doctor or our health department staff and get the information you need.
 And then get it done.”